prakash-naikwadi/crypto-landing-page/readme.md

 - I joined a bootcamp **"JavaScript Full Stack Web Developer Bootcamp"** by **iNeuron**.<a href="https://ineuron.ai/"> **Check🚀 (Not Sponsered)**</a>
 - It took me about **2 hours** to complete this project.
-- As I have done my previous 4 assignments but it took me more time than previous as I have to reseach about `transform: rotate(180deg);` property.
+- As I have done my previous 4 assignments but it took me more time than previous as I have to research about `transform: rotate(180deg);` property.

 ## 📌 What I Learn